garaio/remcloud-message-bus-api/invoicing_context.md

 ### Invoice submission happy path

-GARAIO REM receives an invoice that passes the validations, stores the invoice, creates the booking and sends the InvoiceAccepted message back to the invoice provider with the external invoice reference
+GARAIO REM receives an invoice that passes all validations, stores the invoice, creates the booking and sends the InvoiceAccepted message back to the invoice provider with the external invoice reference

 ![Alt text](./sequence_diagrams/invoicing/invoice_submission_happy_path.svg)